go-xorm/xorm/README.md

 // err = engine.CreateAll()
 ```

-4.then, insert an struct to table
+4.then, insert a struct to table, if success, User.Id will be set to id

 ```Go
 id, err := engine.Insert(&User{Name:"lunny"})